 Pre-financial crisis and pre-pandemic, Anand Saggar co-founded an initiative called FloatArt.
-Taking the best of the UK graduates and inviting them to exhibit at a major venue on the Southbank - thus introducing their Art to a broader public.
-FloatArt was a great success bringing many leading Art Colleges in the UK together.
+Taking the best of the UK graduates and inviting them to exhibit at a major venue on the Southbank.

-The Graduate Art Show 2023 will be hosted by three London galleries followed by the Vanner Gallery in Salisbury with a catalogue for the finalists.
+The Graduate Art Show 2023 was hosted by two London galleries followed by the Vanner Gallery in Salisbury